gravellian/basekit-docs/installation/base-theme.md

 # BaseKit Base Theme

 This project now uses a shared base theme named `basekit` that owns all structure (Twig, SDC components, templates, and default styles).
-The site theme `gravelle1` is a sub‑theme that only provides brand tokens (colors/spacing/type) and compiled CSS, keeping behavior and markup centralized.
+Site themes like `gravelle1` or `jsg1` are sub‑themes that primarily provide brand tokens (colors/spacing/type) and additional CSS, keeping behavior and markup centralized in BaseKit.

 What you get
 - Single source of truth for custom blocks/SDCs and templates in `basekit`.